-Board and management believe that these initial steps are on the correct path for execution of its growth strategy for the Company.
+Board and management believe that these steps are the correct path for execution of its growth strategy for the Company.
+The Namibian assets are longer term, higher return assets while the Australian assets provide diversification for the portfolio and bring near term activity.